hchiam/AssistantAppWorkshop/00-setup.md

 ![](screenshots/00-setup/20-firebase-setup-rule.markedup.png)
 - Navigate to the `Database page`
 - Switch to `Rules` tab
-- Change the .read and .write to true
+- Change the .read and .write to true. **IMPORTANT: This will give read and write permission to everyone.
+Anyone can now read from and write to your database.
+Never do this in production, but it's okay for now.**
 - Click on `Publish`

 ![](screenshots/00-setup/18-firebase-database-setup.markedup.png)